SAP/cloud-mta-build-tool/docs/docs/configuration.md

 You can use these values or any combination of these values for the `supported-platforms` build parameter: <ul><li>`CF` for the SAP Cloud Platform Cloud Foundry environment  <li>`NEO` for the SAP Cloud Platform Neo environment <li>`XSA` for the SAP HANA XS advanced model

 #### Configuring timeout sessions
 When you build a specific module, there is a default 5-minute timeout allowance.
 After this time, the build will fail.
 You can configure the time allowed for timeout when performing a build by adding the `timeout` property to the module build parameters.
-The timeout property uses the `<number of minutes>m<number of seconds>s` format.
+The timeout property uses the `<number of hours>h<number of minutes>m<number of seconds>s` format.
 <br>

 For example: